2026 BMW 3 Series vs Mercedes C-Class: Which Luxury Sedan Wins?

 2026 Mercedes-Benz C-Class

-For 40 years these two cars have been the same argument.
-Are you a BMW person or a Mercedes person?
-The 3 Series gets the slightly sharper steering and the more communicative chassis.
-The C-Class gets the more refined cabin and the more dramatic interior tech.
+For 40 years these two have been the same argument, and I still get asked to settle it every month: are you a BMW person or a Mercedes person?
+The 3 Series gets the sharper steering and the more talkative chassis.
+The C-Class gets the more refined cabin and the more dramatic tech.
 Both are German, both rear-drive at the base, both available with AWD, both turbocharged, both expensive.
+The 2026 model year doesn't change my verdict so much as sharpen it.

-The 2026 model year doesn't change the verdict so much as sharpen it.
-The C-Class refresh brings the new MBUX 2 interface and an upgraded mild-hybrid system.
-The 3 Series carries over with a freshened front fascia and updated iDrive 8.5 software.
+The C-Class refresh brings the new MBUX 2 interface and an upgraded mild-hybrid system; the 3 Series carries over with a freshened nose and iDrive 8.5.
+If you're cross-shopping these — and you probably are — here's how I'd decide.

 At a glance